aagedal/aagedal_macos_config/readme.md

 ## Complete macOS Setup

-To install all Brewfile packages and apply macOS system settings in one step, run the following command:
+To install all Brewfile packages, apply macOS system settings, and copy configuration files to your home directory, run the following command:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/aagedal/aagedal_macos_config/main/setup_all.sh)
 ```

+The brewfile and system settings can also be installed separately below.

 ## Installing Brewfile